-What is accessibility and why it matters
+Accessibility and why it matters

-- Motor: Inability to use a mouse, slow response time, limited fine motor control
+Motor: Inability to use a mouse, slow response time, limited fine motor control

 So where to start?

-Chose colors wisely
+Choose colors wisely

 Text and fonts considerations